eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 / mDoc / mDL: mobile driving license credential based on ISO/IEC 18013-5:2021
 / SD-JWT: generic credential with selective disclosure capabilities

-For our tests, we also used the following two credentials:
+For our tests, we also used the following types credentials:

 / BBS: a special signature type which allows to create simple proofs about the attributes of a credential
-/ Flat: the simplest credential where every attribute is represented with a fixed size in all credentials
+/ Flat: simple credentials where every attribute is contained within fixed-sized fields in a byte-array

 === Flat Credentials

 In this MS2, we considered a *Flat* credential with fixed-size fields.
 This is not how current SD-JWT and mDoc are used, but gave us an easy way to test if our algorithms work.
-Here is the information stored in the credentials:
+The information stored in the credentials consists of:

 - *First Name* - up to 32 characters
 - *Last Name* - up to 32 characters